zviko163/ShammahDzwairo-JamesKobina-AI-Final-Project/README.md

 We trained three models, one LSTM whose hyperparameters where determined by the use of a grid search, a Birectional LSTM, and a Convolutional Neural Network model with one convolutional layer.
 We compared the three based on the loss, mean absolute error, and mean-squared error all averaged.
 The best performing model seemed to be the Bidirectional LSTM whic is the one we deployed using streamlit in python.

 **HOW TO RUN THE APP**
+Extract the folder and run the command: streamlit run app.py.
+You will be directed to a webpage that displays our price prediction model.